marcoshuck/todo/DESIGN.md

 ### Running the application

-The ToDo Application ca be run either locally by using [docker-compose](deployments/local), or be deployed to a [Kubernetes](deployments/kubernetes) cluster.
+The ToDo Application can be run either locally by using [docker-compose](deployments/local), or be deployed to a [Kubernetes](deployments/kubernetes) cluster.

 ### Persistence